Need an ITIN? Get Your ITIN Here!

 How to Get ITIN Number for Foreign Spouse

-To apply for ITIN for foreign spouse, Form W-7 is used to obtain an ITIN.
+To apply for ITIN for a foreign spouse, Form W-7 is used to obtain an ITIN.

 You only need to apply for an ITIN if your spouse is required to have one.
 Otherwise, you can file taxes as married filing separately or married filing jointly and mark NRA (non-resident alien) on your return.